T

 $20–$50

-High-end souvenirs, premium beverages, and personal services.
+High-end souvenirs, designer goods, premium beverages, spa services.

 Destination-specific money tips